 If the applicant and application are deemed eligible following the Preliminary Assessment, the application qualifies for consideration for the award of funding.
-The next stage is the Qualitative Assessment, during which each application is assessed on its own merits, against predetermined qualitative criteria, which are embedded in the objectives of the NRS.
-The applications will be assessed on a national basis.
+The next stage is the Qualitative Assessment, during which each application is assessed on its own merits, against predetermined qualitative criteria, which are embedded in the objectives of the LDRS.
+The applications submitted for Round 2 funding (apart from the Ancillary Measure, which is assessed on a national basis) will be grouped by local authority.
 The Qualitative Assessment Scoring Matrix is set out in Appendix 1 for information and reference.

-We will assess how the application will, in the outcomes it proposes, enhance plurality of sources and content for audiences, including the level of reach; the quality of the application, including demonstration of editorial expertise and codes; track record in providing quality news reporting; the partnerships proposed, including how it will support maximising the potential audience reach and the achievability of what is proposed; demonstration of value for money; and how well the applicant has demonstrated that they will adhere to the highest ethical and professional standards in journalism and employment practices.
+We will assess how the application will, in the outcomes it proposes, enhance plurality of sources and content for audiences, including the level of reach; the quality of the application, including demonstration of editorial expertise and codes; track record in covering matters of local public affairs; the partnerships proposed, including how it will support maximising the potential audience reach and the achievability of what is proposed; demonstration of value for money; and how well the applicant has demonstrated that they will adhere to the highest ethical and professional standards in journalism and employment practices.